Driftfusion: An open source code for simulating ordered semiconductor devices with mixed ionic-electronic conducting materials in one-dimension: Implementation of established semiconductor theoretical principles in

 \section{Implementation of established semiconductor theoretical principles in \df}

-The device physics implemented in \df\ is principally based on established semi-classical semiconductor transport and continuity principles, which are well described in Sze \& Kwok\cite{sze2006physics} and Nelson\cite{Nelson2003}.
-Large elements of this section are adapted from Ref. \cite{calado2017transient} and are provided here as a direct reference for the reader.
+The device physics implemented in \df\ is principally based on established semi-classical semiconductor transport and continuity principles, which are well described in Sze \& Kwok\cite{Sze1981} and Nelson\cite{Nelson2003}.
+Elements of this section are adapted from Ref. \cite{calado2017transient} and are provided here as a direct reference for the reader.
+The equations described herein are written in terms of a single spatial dimension and can only be applied to devices with one-dimensional architectures and for which the material layers are homogeneous.

-\df\ evolved from a diffusion-only code written to simulate transient processes in dye sensitised solar cells\cite{Barnes2011} and uses \texttt{MATLAB}'s\cite{MATLAB2017} built-in (\texttt{pdepe}) solver.\cite{pdepe2013} The code solves the continuity equations and Poisson’s equation for electron density $n$, hole density $p$, cation density $c$ (optional), anion $a$ (optional), and the electrostatic potential $V$ as a function of position $x$, and time $t$.
-The full details of the numerical methods employed by the \texttt{pdepe} solver for discretising the equations are given in Skeel \& Berlizns 1990.\cite{Skeel1990}
+\df\ evolved from a diffusion-only code written to simulate transient processes in dye sensitised solar cells\cite{Barnes2011} and uses \texttt{MATLAB}'s\cite{MATLAB2017} built-in \texttt{pdepe} solver.\cite{pdepe2013} The code solves the continuity equations and Poisson's equation for electron density $n$, hole density $p$, cation density $c$ (optional), anion density $a$ (optional), and the electrostatic potential $V$ as a function of position $x$, and time $t$.